vtx22/STM32-SX1278/README.md

 # USAGE
 ## Prerequisites
-Using the library requires a configured SPI Interface for cummunication.
+Using the library requires a configured SPI Interface for communication.
 If you are using the STM CubeIDE enable the SPI interface by using the .ioc file.

 ![Alt text](/img/CubeIDE_spi.png?raw=true "CubeIDE SPI Interface Configuration")